 Every time an employee slows their work output, misses work, or quits due to burnout or poor health, your company take a loss along with the employee.

 While some businesses feel they can always find another employee to fill a vacant position, managers often forget about the costs associated with a new hire.

 According to the Center for American Progress, the cost of replacing an employee averages to 10-30% of an employee’s annual salary.
-If you have a position that pays $30,000 per year, and you constantly need to re-hire each year, then your company is throwing about $3,000-9,000 annually.
+Highly skilled positions can cost companies more than 200% of the employee’s annual salary to replace them.
+This means that if you have a position that pays $30,000 per year, and you constantly need to re-hire each year, then your company is throwing about $3,000-9,000 annually.

 3. Let Employees Design Their Workspaces

 The average American will spend 90,000 hours at work.
-With so much time spent working, it’s no wonder people yearn for beautiful and fun work environments that feel like a second home.
+With so much time spent working, it’s no wonder people yearn for beautiful and lively work environments.

 Every company’s employees will have different needs and preferences, which makes it hard to guess what will work at your company.
 Cubicles, open office plans, and work-from-home arrangements have all reduced productivity for different companies.